 Scott Weidensaul: The fact that Central Park attracts so many migrants at all is astounding, but you must look at it from a bird's perspective.
 If you're a young bird like a small songbird on your first migration, the light from the metropolitan area—the whole megalopolis up and down the east coast and in places like Chicago and Houston and Dallas—tends to draw you in.
 They’re migrating after dark and navigating using starlight.
 The urban light pollution pulls them in.
 They've been flying all night.
 Daylight comes, they look around, and it's just a sea of concrete and buildings.
 Then you have this enormous green oasis right in the middle of Manhattan.
 All the urban parks in the New York area are tremendous places for migrant birds.

-Now, every once in a while, you'll get one that really surprises people like the snowy owl that showed up in Central Park this winter.
+Now, every once in a while, you'll get one that really surprises people like the snowy owl that showed up in Central Park.
 Snowy owls in New York City are not that unusual.
 What's unusual is to have them in the middle of Manhattan.
 Although interestingly, snowy owls are one of the species I studied.
 We track them with GPS transmitters, and we've had some of our tagged snowy owls fly through the middle of New York City, through the middle of Manhattan, in the past.
 We had one that landed on a 58-story skyscraper next to Madison Square Garden a couple of years ago, at two o'clock in the morning, looked around, and kept going.

 What was odd about the Central Park snowy owl was that it spent a day or two in the Park.
 That's a very enclosed place for a snowy owl.
 Even the open areas of the Park—the meadows and fields and such—are a very hemmed-in environment for a tundra animal that lives where there are no trees at all.
 On the other hand, the rooftops in Manhattan probably give them a great view and I suspect more snowy owls go through Manhattan and stay up on the rooftops at night than people realize.